How underfunding created a vicious cycle of privatization (Americanization)

 Municipal and non-profit operators have historically provided the majority of long-term care

-Under Ford, new bed allocations have shifted dramatically toward for-profit operators
+Since 2018, new bed allocations have shifted dramatically toward for-profit operators2

 For-profit LTC homes have worse outcomes